Skip to main content

 • Must have included a demonstration of knowledge and skill;

-• Must include some level of continuing education requirements in order to recertify;
+• Must include some level of continuing education requirements to recertify;

 • Must be issued for a specific duration of certification; recertification is required